flbrack/disease-modelling/README.md

 ### Repeated Scripts

 Also located in this folder are the files beginning with `Repeated`.
 These run each of the agents based models multiple times.
 The data produced from these scripts is saved as a `csv` file to the `Data` folder.
-As these scripts run simulations with a large number of agents, and repeat them multiple times, they can take a long time to run, usually between 30 to 60 minutes.
+As these scripts run simulations with a large number of agents, and repeat them multiple times, they can take a long time to run, usually between 30 to 60 minutes for ten repeats.
 As a result there is no animation option for these scripts.

 These also have a number of tunable parameters located near the top of the scripts.
 However, as these take so long to run, and are just repeated simulations of the same type as the animation scripts, I would recommend just running the animation scripts.